Cormoran Strike

 Credit: BBC/Bronte Film and TV

 Strike’s favourite beer, which he drinks quite often, is Cornwall-brewed Doom Bar.
 He’s also been known to down the following beers: Nicholson’s Pale Ale, Sam Smith, Spitfire, John Smith’s, Hophead, Tennent’s, London Pride, Arkell’s Wiltshire Gold, Sussex Best, and Badger.
 Strike was known in the army for being able to bounce back the quickest from a hard night of drinking.
-He does not enjoy drinking champagne, however.
+Strike does not, however, enjoy drinking champagne.

 Sharp’s Brewery

-Strike smokes like a chimney, and the one brand of cigarettes he’s said to smoke is Benson & Hedges Gold.
-In The Ink Black Heart, Strike starts thinking seriously about stopping.
+For much of the series, Strike smokes like a chimney, and the one brand of cigarettes he’s said to smoke is Benson & Hedges Gold.
+In The Ink Black Heart, Strike starts thinking seriously about stopping – as well as dieting and losing weight.

 photo-14-11-2016-17-17-44-2